 The Independent Lab program is identified in Kentucky Medicaid as Provider Type (37) and may bill Kentucky Medicaid using this provider type number.
-A laboratory provider may perform Medicaid laboratory services for the Medicaid beneficiary only to the extent authorized by the providers CLIA certificate.
+A laboratory provider may perform Medicaid laboratory services for the Medicaid beneficiary only to the extent authorized by the provider's Clinical Laboratory Improvement Amendments (CLIA)certificate.
 The Independent Lab must:

-- be licensed in the state they are located
+- be licensed in the state in which it is located

 - be enrolled with Kentucky Medicaid

 - be enrolled with the Managed Care Organization (MCO) of any beneficiary it wishes to treat

 - be headed by a Laboratory Director with education and experience based on CLIA level of certification